-The change to one contract will generate the efficiencies which will be used to extend the level of service provided to more children and families (up to 8 years of age), providing better and more targeted support with the expectation of improved social and health outcomes.
+How will the economic, social and environmental well-being of the The change to one contract will generate the efficiencies which will relevant area be improved through what is being proposed?
+And be used to extend the level of service provided to more children and how, in conducting the process of procurement, might that families (up to 8 years of age), providing better and more targeted improvement be secured? support with the expectation of improved social and health outcomes.